Shikhar-S/Shikhar-S.github.io/_pages/about.md

   - /about.html
 ---

-I am a research student at the Indian Institute of Science.
-Through my research, I am trying to make programming accessible to all by applying Natural Language Processing techniques to source code.
+Hi!
+I am a Pre-Doctoral Researcher at Google Research working with Dr. Partha Talukdar in the Languages group.
+I am interested in multimodal NLP and in understanding and developing Large Multimodal Language Models.
+Before joining Google, I did my Masters (by Research) at IISc, Bangalore and Bachelors from BITS Pilani, Hyderabad.
+There I worked with Dr. Shirish Shevade and Dr. Aditya Kanade by applying NLP techniques to source code.
+My research goal is to make more accessible and inclusive language technologies.

-Earlier I completed my Bachelors in Computer Science Engineering from BITS.
+I completed my Bachelors in Computer Science Engineering from BITS.
 Then I worked at Media net as a Software developer for one year.

-My academic interests include Natural Language Processing, Deep Learning, Machine Learning, Computational Geometry and Algorithms.

 I enjoy playing snooker and football, and competitive programming.